nilostolte/Java-Hacks/README.md

       x += inc
       t = cosⁿ(angle += inca)
       C = C1 + (C0 - C1) * t
+      ...
    }
 ```

+Notice that since the control of the loop is totally independent from the incremented variables **angle**
+and **x**, starting the loop with **`i = 2`** will actually only discard the first and last stop colors
+**C0** and **C1**, since they are already known in advance and don't need to be calculated.

+Also notice that the individual color components need to be processed independently, not together as shown
+in the pseudocode.
+For simplicity and easier comprehension, the colors are dealt here as a sort of 3D (or
+4D, including the alpha channel) vector representation.
+Indeed, colors can be represented as vectors where each
+color component corresponds to a different dimension.
+In the real code, though, the color components are
+dealt independently.

+Also notice that the names of the variables used in pseudocode are given to enhance the algorithm comprehension
+and they don't always correspond to the actual variable name in the [code](SVGspecular/SVGspecular.java).

 ## SVGfix - TreeMap Example